A lot has happened in the Library since the end of Semester 2 and the Summer break.

 Upgrades to existing study spaces on Levels 3-5

-- During the Summer one of the Level 4 staff offices (L4.06) was converted into a single seat study room, suitable for private study or Skype interviews.
+- During the Summer one of the Level 4 staff offices (L4.06) was converted into a single seat study room, suitable for private study.
 This follows student demand for a dedicated private room for this purpose.

 We are not just adding new spaces to study, we are actively improving the quality of existing study spaces: